faebastian/fran/README.md

 - major anya kin,, dont insult, bully, or nitpick at my favorite characters when talking to me !! its a major trigger

-- youll mostly see me in anya, junko, mikan, or chiaki cosplay !
+- youll mostly see me in anya, junko, mikan, cyn/thesolver cosplay !!

 - half the time im dniuc, or dni entirely, you can always cuddle and hide with me !! but do not interact